Ferpgodoy/dw_gcp_example/README.md

 ## 📄 Running the DAGs

-- The main DAG is `dag_sales_update`, located in the `dags/` folder.
+- The primary DAG, named `dag_sales_update`, is located in the `dags/` folder.
-- The DAG performs these steps:
+- This DAG performs the following steps while keeping the pipeline lightweight by updating data for only one day at a time:
-  1. Generates fake sales data.
+  1. Generates fake sales data for the current execution day.
-  2. Stores the data in the `raw` GCS bucket using the folder structure described above.
+  2. Stores the generated data in the `raw` GCS bucket, following the folder structure described above.
-  3. Executes layered transformations in BigQuery: Bronze → Silver → Gold.
+  3. Executes layered transformations in BigQuery, updating only the data for that specific day through the Bronze → Silver → Gold stages.
+- In case of any issues, backfill runs can be triggered to reprocess and update data for multiple days as needed.

 ## 📝 Notes